Skip to content

 Sucuri Free SSL

 One benefit our Magento Managed Solutions Plan and WordPress Managed Solutions Plan customers take advantage of is the Sucuri Website Application Firewall (WAF) and a free SSL.
 A firewall helps stop website hacks and attacks.
-Managed Solutions Plan customers are offered a free SSL through this service.
+Managed Solutions Plan customers receive a free SSL certificate through this service.

 Running your site through a firewall delivers many benefits: